 LYMPHATIC DRAINAGE MASSAGE RECOVERY

-Immediately following lymphatic drainage massage, we recommend that patients drink lots of water to promote the elimination of the toxins.
+Immediately following the lymphatic drainage massage, we recommend that patients drink lots of water to promote the elimination of the toxins.
 Lymphatic drainage massage results in a very relaxed, light feeling.
 Some patients want to rest for an extended period.
 While that is recommended for those recovering from surgery, it is not necessary for many patients.
 We recommend going about the day as normal.

 HOW MUCH DOES LYMPHATIC DRAINAGE COST?